RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README.md

 ## IDM

 [Identity Management](https://access.redhat.com/products/identity-management) is a Red Hat product that provides a way to store and access centralized identity and policy information.
-It stores user and group data in LDAP, authentication credentials and Kerberos, does TLS certificate issuing and revoking, hosts DNS, stores secret data and propagates sudo, selinux and HBAC controls.
+It stores user and group data in LDAP, authentication credentials in Kerberos, does TLS certificate issuing and revoking, hosts DNS, stores secret data and propagates sudo, selinux and HBAC controls.
 It does this by tightly coupling Dogtag, 389-DS, MIT Kerberos and BIND.
 All of its data is stored in highly available multi-master LDAP backends and it supports geo views for greater redundancy and resiliency.
 It has an amazingly easy to use CLI, API and Web UI.
 It is also able to integrate with AD setups in different scenarios.

 In short, you can think of IDM as "AD for Linux".